webformula/core/README.md

 [Webformula core docs](http://webformula.io/)

 ### Highlights
-- ⚡ Lightweight - 5.8KB compressed (GZIP)
+- ⚡ Lightweight - 5.9KB compressed
-- ⚡ Fast - leverages native browser features
+- ⚡ Fast - optimized FCP and low overhead
 - ⚡ Simple - No complex concepts
-- ⚡ Single page app with index HTML for each route
-- ⚡ Includes bundling.
-No need for Webpack
-- ⚡ Bundles with route level chunk optimization or single file
-- ⚡ Server middleware
+- ⚡ Full features - Signals, internationalization, routing, bundling

 ### About
 Browsers, javascript, css, and html provide a robust set of features these days.
 With the addition of a couple of features like routing, we can build small performant applications without a steep learning curve.
-Webformula core provides the tools to achieve this in a tiny package (2KB).
-You can create your web application and decide weather to build it as a single page app or server it.
+Webformula core provides the tools to achieve this in a tiny package (5KB).

 ## Table of Contents